 HRmax = 220 – age (Hoffmann, 2012)

-Beginners should aim for the lower range of 60 to 85% (55% would be sufficient in some cases) and advanced athletes can also stay in the upper range.
-For example, as a beginner you can start with 2 training units of 20 – 30 min at 60% HRmax and then slowly increase it, maybe by 5 min, every 14 days or every month.
-In order to evoke adaptive reactions through endurance training, at least 2 training units per week are usually required (Hottenrott & Neumann, 2016).
+Beginners should aim for the lower range of 60 to 85% (55% would be sufficient sometimes), and advanced athletes can also stay in the upper range.
+For example, as a beginner, you can start with 2 training units of 20 – 30 min at 60% HRmax and then slowly increase it, maybe by 5 min, every 14 days or monthly.
+To evoke adaptive reactions through endurance training, at least 2 weekly training units are usually required (Hottenrott & Neumann, 2016).

 Heart rate running – Methods of endurance training in general

-When it comes to training planning in endurance training, the possibilities are quite diverse.
-In the following I will give you an overview of common methods of endurance training that are so often used explicitly in running training.
+When it comes to training planning in endurance training, the possibilities are pretty diverse.
+In the following, I will give you an overview of standard methods of endurance training that are so often used explicitly in running training.
 Of course, the methods can also be used in other disciplines, such as cycling or swimming.
-However, there is one special feature to consider (Hottenrott & Neumann, 2016).
+However, one unique feature must be considered (Hottenrott & Neumann, 2016).
 For example, the maximum heart rate when cycling is usually stated to be 10% lower, especially for athletes who are not trained above average in cycling.
 This is based on the assumption that for many hobby cyclists, the maximum heart rate achieved when cycling is lower than when running because the performance of the leg muscles on the bike limits overall performance (ACSM, 2019; Liguori, 2021).

-In the endurance training method charts at the bottom of the page, you’ll find two typical exercise norms, among others – exercise intensity and exercise duration.
-The load norms or also called load characteristics are important parameters in the overall training planning.
+In the endurance training method charts at the bottom of the page, you’ll find two typical exercise norms: exercise intensity and duration.
+The load norms, also called load characteristics, are important parameters in the overall training planning.
 The intensity is both a qualitative and a quantitative measure of the training effort.
 As described above, it is specified using the heart rate, for example.
-At least 55 – 65% of the maximum heart rate should be reached during training in order to achieve an increase in performance.
-The duration is significantly influenced by the intensity.
-Both stress characteristics depend on the respective goal (Hottenrott & Neumann, 2016).
-First, a brief explanation of some of the terms in the tables.
+At least 55 – 65% of the maximum heart rate should be reached during training to increase performance.
+The intensity significantly influences the duration.
+Both stress characteristics depend on the goal (Hottenrott & Neumann, 2016) – first, a brief explanation of some of the terms in the tables.
 Basic endurance (GA) refers to endurance performance under long-term stress using a predominantly aerobic metabolism (GA 1) (Hottenrott & Neumann, 2016; Schnabel, 2014) or using an increasingly aerobic-anaerobic metabolism (GA 2) (Hottenrott & Neumann, 2016 ).
 Basic endurance (esp.
 GA 1) is the basis for higher training loads in endurance training.
 The competition-specific endurance describes the performance-determining endurance in different disciplines (Schnabel, 2014).
-Don’t worry about further theoretical background (e.g. what is aerobic/anaerobic) in endurance training, I will publish a separate article. 😉
+Don’t worry about further theoretical background (e.g., what is aerobic/anaerobic) in endurance training; I will publish a separate article. 😉

 Heart rate running – Methods of endurance training in particular

-The various methods of endurance training can be differentiated based on the varying weighting of the above-mentioned load characteristics and the resulting training effects.
-However, one should know that the methods in the national and international literature can differ somewhat.
-The tables below show you typical stress characteristics as well as goals and effects of the continuous method, the interval method and the repetition method.
-Basically, the following can be stated [cf. Hottenrott & Neumann, 2016]:
+The various endurance training methods can be differentiated based on the weighting of the above-mentioned load characteristics and the resulting training effects.
+However, one should know that national and international literature methods can differ somewhat.
+The tables below show you typical stress characteristics and goals and effects of the continuous, interval method, and the method of repetition.
+The following can be stated [cf. Hottenrott & Neumann, 2016]:

-- The continuous method is generally characterized by a relatively long period of continuous exertion (e.g. running for 40 minutes at a time).
-However, the intensity can vary during the time of exertion (see continuous method – variable).
+- The continuous method is generally characterized by a relatively long period of continuous exertion (e.g., running for 40 minutes).
+However, the intensity can vary during exertion (see continuous method – variable).

-- The interval method is characterized by a systematic and planned alternation of load and rest.
-For example, recovery consists of walking slowly (e.g. 5 x 45 s sprints and 90 s walk breaks in between).
+- A systematic and planned alternation of load and rest characterizes the interval method.
+For example, recovery consists of walking slowly (e.g., 5 x 45 s sprints and 90 s walk breaks in between).
 Rest time in interval training does not lead to “full” recovery.

-- The repetitive method is also characterized by a systematic and planned alternation of load and rest.
+- A systematic and planned alternation of load and rest also characterizes the repetition method.
 Since you want to perform at the maximum within each repetition, the rest times are relatively long compared to interval training.
 The idea behind the break time is to ensure a near-complete recovery.

 Continuous method - actually continuously